A maturity assessment will gauge how ready you are for transformation

 The first stage was to find out what the organisation was doing currently and what it wanted to achieve.
-We adopted a framework to assess organisations for digital maturity which looks at aspects like organisational culture, technology, data, and reporting.
-Organisations then mark where they are on a scale from not digital to fully digital.
+We use a framework to assess organisations for digital maturity which looks at things like organisational culture, technology, data, and reporting.
+For each indicator, we helped North Lincolnshire to mark where they are on a scale from not digital to fully digital.

-We also used a combination of workshops, user research with staff and residents, surveys, and empathy mapping to understand the teams and the work that they do.
+We used a combination of workshops, user research with staff and residents, surveys, and empathy mapping to get a better understanding of the teams and the work that they do.
 Once we’d done the assessment, we asked them to prioritise the areas that they wanted to focus on.

 - Who were the services for?